-The MTA's Chief Safety Officer is responsible for communicating the Safety Management Policy Statement (SMPS) to all internal and contractor employees.
-We communicate the SMPS through a combination of posting on notice boards and the intranet, and distribution at safety meetings, training sessions, and emails.
+The Chief Safety Officer leads all SMS activities and is responsible for communicating the Safety Management Policy Statement (SMPS) to all our employees.
+We communicate the SMPS through a combination of posting on notice boards and the intranet, and distribution at safety meetings, training sessions, and through emails.